Published on October 26th, 2017 | by Ruben0

 Mouth: intense and full-bodied again, with a creamy texture and lots of autolytic notes.
 Still the tangy feel of a proper Fino.
 Good acidity of lemons and apples, light bitter touches and toasted hazelnuts.
 Soft briney notes.
 Long, dry finish.
 There is a superbly regal elegance to this wine.

 Availability: most of this is distributed in the UK and Spain, but other markets also have small allocations.
-Around € 30 for a 50 cl bottle.
+Around € 40-45 for a 50 cl bottle, check The Whisky Exchange for international shipping.

 Summary: The Fino-Amontillado category offers some of the greatest sherry experiences and this is one of the best examples: complex, nicely hybrid and intruigingly good.